-It’s said to relieve stress and anxiety, alleviate the symptoms of everything from epilepsy to post-traumatic stress disorder, and even to cure insomnia.
-Many of us already swear by it as part of our self-care rituals.
-So just why does CBD have all these seemingly miraculous effects on your body?
+It’s said to relieve stress, alleviate the symptoms of everything from epilepsy* to post-traumatic stress disorder, and even to manage insomnia, inflammation and obesity.
+Many already swear by it as part of their self-care rituals, and there is a biological basis to why hemp-derived CBD may have all these seemingly miraculous effects on your body.

 Delving into the biology of it is pretty interesting, and at the heart of it all is the fact that cannabis compounds - known as cannabinoids - aren’t just found in the cannabis plant.
 They’re also found in your body, and they’re thought to be there to keep many of your body’s other systems running smoothly.
-That’s the raison d’etre of the endocannabinoid system, which has been a topic of extensive scientific research since the 60s and 70s.
+That’s the raison d’etre of the endocannabinoid system, which has been a topic of scientific research since the 80s and 90s.
+But what does the endocannabinoid system do?

-Our understanding is growing all the time thanks to new studies - this one about Cannabinoid Receptors, this one about the Endocannabinoid System and this one on CBD and Neuroinflammatory Diseases for example - as well as research into the effects of CBD on the treatment of all manner of conditions.
 With the endocannabinoid system still at the cutting edge of scientific research, we’re excited to be here to discover, test and share all the latest CBD wellness developments with you.
-Join us on this exciting journey...
+Watch this space...

 The Chillery and its materials are not intended to treat, diagnose, cure or prevent any disease.
 The information and products presented on this site are not intended for medical use nor do they make any medical claims.
 Always seek the advice of your physician or another qualified healthcare provider for any questions you have regarding a medical condition, and before undertaking any diet, exercise or other health related program.